Solving Skolem problem for negative indexed $k-$generalized Pell numbers

-Expanding on earlier notations, we introduce a theorem that enhances a result given by Matveev \cite{m2000}, as further developed by Bugeaud et al. \cite{bms2006}.
+Expanding on earlier notations, we introduce the following theorem from \cite{bgl2016} that enhances a result given by Matveev \cite{m2000}, as further developed by Bugeaud et al. \cite{bms2006}.
 This theorem provides a specific upper bound for our variables in the given equations.

-\begin{theorem} \cite{m2000}.
+\begin{theorem} \cite{bgl2016}.
 Let $\theta_1,\ldots,\theta_t$ be positive real numbers in an algebraic number field $\mathbb{K}$ of degree $d_{\mathbb{K}}$ and $e_1, \ldots, e_t$ be nonzero integers.
 If $\Lambda = \prod\limits_{i=1}^{t} \theta_{i}^{e_i} -1$ is not zero, then